presnick/ProgramsInformationPeople/_sources/Inheritance/TomagotchiRevisited.rst

 Using what we know about class inheritance, we can make a new version of the Tamagotchi game, where you can adopt different types of pets that are slightly different from one another.

+And now we can play the Tamagotchi game with some small changes, such that we can adopt different types of pets.

 .. activecode:: tamagotchi_revisited
     :nocanvas: